20 Best Shipping Container Homes For Sale To Inspire You

 This container home has three levels, set up with five metal containers.
 As it has more space, there’s every amenity a modern house should have.
 The ground level has a garage, a laundry room, and a beautiful entrance.

 The first level has a glass facade that overlooks the garden and the street.
 On top of that, there’s a solarium to take in all the beautiful views of the small French village.
-By the looks of it, you cannot exactly tell it’s a container construction.
+By the looks of it, you cannot precisely tell it’s a container construction.

 20. PV14 House, Texas, Michael Gooden

-Since it’s in a place where the sun can get scorching hot in summers, the house features several porches that keep the windows away from direct sun exposure.
+Since it’s in a place where the sun can get scorching hot in summer, the house features several porches that keep the windows away from direct sun exposure.
 The floors are concrete, while the walls are all exposed steel from the containers.

 Container Homes Taking Over the World